bannerImage.png

 Capital Gains Tax and use of allowances

-If you've sold a capital asset, or assets, for profit then you currently benefit from an allowance of £6,000.
-Above this the Capital Gains Tax (CGT) rate you're charged depends on the asset you've sold and your tax band.
+If you've sold a capital asset, or assets, for profit then you currently benefit from an allowance of £3,000.
+Above this the Capital Gains Tax (CGT) rate you're charged depends on your tax band.
 As with the dividend point above, your CGT allowance can't be carried forward meaning it makes sense to make use of it for your gains every year.

 Annual allowance